tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 An execution framework can use reflection to determine, from the annotations on the parameter, which Darwin Core term to bind to which parameter.

-Additional metadata can be added in java annotations, here, from the FilteredPush event_date_qc library annotations enable an implementation framework to look a test implemenation by the test GUID, and can provide metadata about the test to users, and for maintinance, can be used to determine if an implementation is up to date with the latest version of a test specification.
+Additional metadata can be added in java annotations, here, from the FilteredPush event_date_qc library annotations enable an implementation framework to look a Test implemenation by the Test GUID, and can provide metadata about the Test to users, and for maintinance, can be used to determine if an implementation is up to date with the latest version of a Test specification.

     @Validation(label="VALIDATION_ENDDAYOFYEAR_INRANGE", description="Is the value of dwc:endDayOfYear an integer between 1 and 365 inclusive, or 366 if a leap year?")
     @Provides("9a39d88c-7eee-46df-b32a-c109f9f81fb8")